 Gifts With A Lift for Montana State Hospital

-The Department of Public Health and Human Services (DPHHS) announced today that donation boxes have been set up at various locations across the state to receive holiday gifts to benefit Montana State Hospital (MSH) patients.
+The Montana Department of Public Health and Human Services (DPHHS) announced today that donation boxes have been set up across the state to collect holiday gifts for patients at Montana State Hospital (MSH).

-The effort is part of the annual Gifts with a Lift program that has played an instrumental role in spreading holiday cheer to patients for the past 72 years.
-The program ensures all MSH patients receive a gift this holiday season.
+This effort is part of the annual Gifts with a Lift program, which has spread holiday cheer to patients for 72 years.
+The program ensures that every MSH patient receives a gift during the holiday season.

 The program is jointly coordinated by DPHHS and NAMI Montana.